vnaysngh/tristero-trading/README.md

 ### Service Layer Architecture

 Create a service layer (`trading-service.ts`) that wraps the Hyperliquid SDK to hide SDK complexity from components.
-Also for future proofing, easy to switch SDKs or add features
+Also for future proofing, easy to switch SDKs or add features.

 ### API Wrapper Pattern

-Create API wrappers (`api.ts`) that handle common patterns to standardized error handling and response format
+Create API wrappers (`api.ts`) that handle common patterns to standardized error handling and response format.

 **Pattern**: